nodejs/TSC/WORKING_GROUPS.md

 * Exploring opportunities and gaps, discussing feature requests, and addressing conflicts in Node.js diagnostics.
 * Fostering an ecosystem of diagnostics tools for Node.js.
+* Defining and adding interfaces/APIs in order to allow dumps to be generated when needed.
+* Defining and adding common structures to the dumps generated in order to support tools that want to introspect those dumps.

 ### i18n